jswrenn/site/content/blog/brown-location-surveillance/index.md

 <div style='position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;'><iframe src='https://www.youtube.com/embed/jWzBrC8dVnw' style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" frameborder='0' allowfullscreen></iframe></div>

-If you would like to go beyond my blog post and learn *exactly* how Brown University knows your location, [file a FERPA request](https://www.brown.edu/about/administration/registrar/student-information-rightsferpa).
+If you are a current Brown student would like to go beyond my blog post and learn *exactly* how Brown University knows your location, [file a FERPA request](https://www.brown.edu/about/administration/registrar/student-information-rightsferpa).
 Brown University is obligated to respond within 45 days.
-If you'd like to attempt this, please <a href="mailto:jack@wrenn.fyi">drop me an email</a> — I'd be happy to help you formulate your request.
+You'll need to be specific with your request.
+I suggest requesting:
+- the timestamps, MAC addresses and BSSIDs associated with your devices' connections to Brown University's wireless access points
+- the timestamps and locations associated with all building accesses conducted with your ID card
+- the login audit data associated with all Google Workplace, Shibboleth, and DUO authentications conducted by your accounts

 Additionally, the [*General Data Protection Regulation*](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) gives EU citizens and residents expansive control over how their personally identifiable information (PII) is used, and the right to request a copy of or the destruction of collected data.
 I believe these requests should be directed to [Brown's compliance office](https://compliance.brown.edu/).
+You might be able to do this even if you're a Brown alumni.

 **If you attempt either of these steps, <a href="mailto:jack@wrenn.fyi">please get in touch</a>!** I'm very curious as to what Brown is *actually* doing.